adambard/learnxinyminutes-docs/java.html.markdown

     // Constructors are a way of creating classes
     // This is a constructor
     public Bicycle() {
+        // You can also call another constructor:
+        // this(1, 50, 5, "Bontrager");
         gear = 1;
         cadence = 50;
         speed = 5;